a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ![Arcs Of Verona (Phase 10)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase10.png)

-The main composition was complete, but I had another 50 lines of code left to 500 limit.
+The main composition was complete, but I had another 50 lines of code left to the limit of 500.
 So, I decided to add more details to the scene, until I hit that limit.
 I didn't know how much each detail could take, so I set priorities of what I could implement and just started with them in order.

 First, the altar's details.
 There are golden 'rays' and a pattern at the top.
-The pattern looked too difficult to me, so I just focused on rays.
+The pattern looked too difficult for me, so I just focused on rays.
 There is a little half-circle at the center, and 12 rays around it.
 Sounds easy, fits in 16 lines of code.

 Second, the texture of the 'street' at the very bottom of the image.
 I simulated it with almost transparent lines, perpendicular to the street.
-Each line is broken into a number of segments, and coordinates are randomly shifted by Uniform distribution.
-When perspective is applied to distorted coordinates, it results in a texture you see at the image.
+Each line is broken into several segments, and coordinates are randomly shifted by Uniform distribution.
+When perspective is applied to distorted coordinates, it results in a texture you see in the image.
 Another 24 lines of code.

 Third, two glares on the floor coming from the windows.
 That was super easy.
 I just drew two semi-transparent white parallelograms over the floor plane.
 After perspective is applied, they are naturally fit the scene.
-10 lines of code, and the limit is hit.
+10 lines of code and the limit is hit.

 As a final touch, I played a bit with all my constants fine-tuning them.
 Then, chose a random seed to reproduce the exact image.
 For that, I generated 100 images with randomly chosen seeds, then made a 'tournament' between them.
-I split images in pairs and chose the best of each pair, then repeat a process with 'winners' until the only one image left.
+I split images into pairs and chose the best of each pair, then repeat a process with 'winners' until the only one image left.

-### Conclusion
+## Conclusion

 I learned a lot from this study.
 The main thing, I tested a hypothesis that this kind of study (generative one) is possible.
-My wife had some critique as an artist regarding perspective and colors, but generally she confirmed it was a successful one.
+My wife had some critique as an artist regarding perspective and colors, but generally, she confirmed it was a successful one.

 I wrote an ecosystem of code for my future studies based on Python /